candkyng/test-android-bdd/README.md

         gem install appium_lib
         gem install cucumber

-    If you already have these libraries installed at older version, uninstall them using `gem uninstall` command and reinstall them using the same command as above to install the latest version.
+    If you already have these libraries installed at an older version, uninstall them using `gem uninstall` command and reinstall them using the same command as above to install the latest version.

 1. Install [Java SE 8 from Oracle](https://www.oracle.com/ca-en/java/technologies/javase/javase-jdk8-downloads.html)
 1. Install [Android Studio and SDK](https://developer.android.com/studio#downloads), which includes the adb commandline tool